flatiron-labs/chromebook-environmentalizer/README.md

 # Chromebook Environmentalizer

-A bash script to finish bootstraping an Acer c720 Chromebook that was set up using Flatiron's install script.
+A bash script to finish bootstraping an Acer c720 Chromebook that was set up using the [Flatiron School's Chrubuntu Installer](https://github.com/flatiron-labs/ubuntu-chromebook-installer).
+However, if you're using Ubuntu you can still use this script.
+Just follow the directions below.

 ## What It Sets Up

 1. Flatiron School's standard `.bashrc`, which includes case-insensitive auto completion, a nice prompt with git branch awareness, and many useful shortcuts.
 2. RVM and Ruby 2.1.2
+3. A Postgres User
-3. Sensible `.gitconfig`, `.gitignore`, `.gemrc`, and `.irbrc` files
+4. Sensible `.gitconfig`, `.gitignore`, `.gemrc`, and `.irbrc` files
-4. SSH Key for GitHub
+5. SSH Key for GitHub
-5. A simple directory structure for well-organized code
+6. A simple directory structure for well-organized code

 ## What You Need Before You Begin